Nethereum/Nethereum/docs/accounts.md

 * Mac: /Library/Application Support/io.parity.ethereum
 * Linux: ~/.local/share/io.parity.ethereum

-To load an account if you are using net451 or above you can load directly your file:
+When using net451 or above you can load directly your file:

 ```csharp
 var password = "password";